 \subsubsection{Moving Backdoor}

 We investigate the effect of moving triggers to overcome the stationary behavior of static backdoor attacks.
-Moving backdoors change the trigger position per frame horizontally, moving in a constant loop.
+The moving backdoor changes the trigger position per frame horizontally, moving in a constant loop.
 We experiment with the same setting as static backdoors.
 However, the trigger location varies in time by horizontally moving using top-left, middle, and bottom-right as initial locations.
 The trigger changes location in two pixels every frame.
-Thus, the triggers change 16 times in our experiments.
+Thus, the triggers change according to T---16 times in our experiments.

 We observe that moving the backdoor overcomes the limitation of static triggers when placed on top of the image action.
 Since the trigger is moving, it is not always on top of the active area, thus allowing the model to capture both clean and backdoor features.
 Interestingly, as seen in~\autoref{fig:moving_bottom_right} and contrary to the static backdoor (see~\autoref{fig:static_bottom_right}), triggers in the bottom-right corner with background polarity do not work with complex datasets because they merge better with the image, making it impossible for the model to recognize them.
 However, in N-MNIST, we can achieve 100\% \acp{ASR} with $p\neq 0$ and large $\epsilon$.
-Moreover, triggers with background polarity in the bottom-right position do not inject the backdoor successfully for the DVS128 Gesture dataset, contrary to static backdoors.
+Moreover, triggers with background polarity in the bottom-right position do not inject the backdoor successfully for the DVS128-Gesture dataset, contrary to static backdoors.
 That effect is intuitively explained as moving backdoors are more difficult to inject than static ones.
-The model has to find a more complex relation between the trigger, samples, and label, thus, requiring large datasets.
+The model has to find a more complex relation between the trigger, samples, and label, thus requiring large datasets.